quielLovesLasagna/all-projects-directory/README.md

 ## J <a id="j"></a>

-- <a href="https://github.com/quielLovesLasagna/jordan-product-details-ui-design">Jordan Product Details UI</a> - Product Details UI - Jordan
+- <a href="https://github.com/quielLovesLasagna/jordan-product-details-ui-design">Jordan Product Details UI</a> - Product Details UI - Jordan.

 ## K <a id="k"></a>